Where are the Terracotta Warriors Located?

 The Terracotta Warriors were found in 1974 at the Xiyang Village, Lintong District of Xi’an City.
 The local farmers were digging a well when they discovered some clay figures by accident.
 The mouth of the well is at the southeast side of Pit 1 of Terracotta Army.

-See also: Discovery of Terracotta Army in 1974, Who found the Terracotta Warriors?
+Who found the Terracotta Warriors?